 - can stop a family member from coming to your home, school, work or other places

 - is only granted in situations of family violence; all other situations require a restraining order

-You should not contact the respondent during the time the protection order is in place.
+You should have no contact with that family member while the protection order is in place.